 See Resources: Best Sedona Tours

 Locations: Jerome, Clarkdale, Cottonwood, Page Springs and Sedona, AZ

-Cellar 433, arguably has some of the best wine in the entire state of Arizona, is also a great outdoor wine destination.
+Cellar 433 arguably has some of the best wine in Arizona and is also a great outdoor wine destination.
 It has a large tasting room with an expansive wine selection and spectacular desert views.

-Another good local tasting spot is Vino Zona offering wine flights in a serene setting.
+Another good local tasting spot is Vino Zona, which offers wine flights in a serene setting.
 About 15 miles away in Cornville, Arizona, is another impressive winery that sits on an artesian spring, Page Springs Cellar.

 Address: 2015 AZ-89A, Sedona, AZ 86336